7. Database access

 End Try 'catch

-' we build a dictionary of accepted SQL commands
+' build a dictionary of accepted sql commands

 Dim i As Integer

-For i = 0 To SQLCommands.Length - 1
+For i = 0 To commandesSQL.Length - 1

 Next i

-' Read and execute SQL commands entered from the keyboard
+' read-execute SQL commands typed on the keyboard

-Dim query As String = Nothing ' text of the SQL query
+Dim requête As String = Nothing ' query text SQL

-' loop to enter and execute SQL commands typed on the keyboard
+' input-execution loop for SQL commands typed on keyboard

 While True